MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 - *Knots* was not written on paper.
 They recorded it one layer at a time in the studio under Kerry's guidance.
 - He once went to play [*Experience*&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://itunes.apple.com/us/album/experience/id731938339?i=731938359) on a [Mighty Wurlitzer organ&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Wurlitzer) wearing a black cape and got stuck in the organ pit when the power went out just before performing.
 - While driving the tour bus through Arizona, he slammed on the brakes upon seeing a [roadrunner](https://en.wikipedia.org/wiki/Roadrunner) crossing the road, which woke up the entire band and he was so excited to tell them what he'd seen.
+- His [vibraphone](https://en.wikipedia.org/wiki/Vibraphone) was from his school days and he acquired them from one of his percussion teachers.
+I forget whether he said he still had them, but I'm pretty sure he doesn't.
+- Despite living an hour from Robert Fripp and being in the touring circuit at the same time as King Crimson, Kerry and Robert have never met.
+- Kerry is a big Peter Gabriel fan, but the two have never met.
+They were recently in the same room at the 2015 Prog Awards where Gentle Giant won a lifetime achievement award, but Kerry and Peter didn't cross paths.
+- He doesn't feel that Gentle Giant fit within the 'prog rock' genre.
+It's too constrained a category to define what GG was going for.

 ## Wrap-Up

+<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Had such a great time at the GORGG Gentle Giant gathering in Montreal.
+Thank you to all my new friends! <a href="http://t.co/lUNqM5v9bY">pic.twitter.com/lUNqM5v9bY</a></p>&mdash; Make Weird Music (@MakeWeirdMusic) <a href="https://twitter.com/MakeWeirdMusic/status/651421086408667137">October 6, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Kerry and I spent many hours getting to know each other personally that weekend.
 I could not believe what a kindred spirit I'd found in him and I feel that we have developed a new friendship that I hope will endure for years to come.
 I am so grateful for the experience I had at GORGG and the open arms with which everyone welcomed me.
 What a great community!
 Next year's GORGG can't come soon enough...